Updated September 26, 2008 URL is www.tentativetimes.net/dean/faq.html

 What or who is Marfa?

 Marfa is the name of a city in Texas near the set at which Giant was filmed.
 Marfa is a wonderful pilgrimage for Deaners.
-On the fourth of July 2005 Marfa is having a huge party in honor of the 50th anniversary of James Dean's death.
+On the fourth of July 2005 Marfa had a huge party in honor of the 50th anniversary of James Dean’s death.
 Meet people who knew Jimmy when he was in Marfa!
 Book your rooms today.

 Read about one awesome trip to Marfa, photographed and written by Magdalin Leonardo.